 Drawbacks To Working At Home

-Many people jump on the WAHM bandwagon without considering all of the drawbacks to working at home.
+Many people jump on the WAHM bandwagon without considering all of the drawbacks of working at home.
 While some people are naturally inclined to work at home, others find the transition more difficult to make.

 There are many benefits to working at home, but the drawbacks need to be considered before you make the choice.
-The first one is that your current career may not easily transfer to a work at home situation.
+The first one is that your current career may not easily transfer to a work-at-home situation.
 If you work in the medical field or are a police officer, for instance, being a WAHM might not be an easy transition unless you are willing to change careers entirely.

 Sales and administrative positions transfer well, as do creative jobs like design and writing.
 For those in jobs that can’t make the work-at-home switch, you’ll have to think carefully about what you want to do when start working at home and start investigating that field.